wso2/docs-choreo-dev/en/docs/integrations/build-your-first-integration.md

     ![Code view](../assets/img/integrations/code-view.png){.cInlineImage-full}

 ## Step 7: Try out the integration
-Follow this procedure to try out the integration:

 1. Click **Run & Test**.
 This starts the integration and sends an email to the recipient you specified when configuring the integration.
 2. Go to the inbox of the email recipient and take a look at the COVID-19 statistics summary mail.